Trading indices explained

 As we mentioned above, stock indices are the most popular types of index in finances.
 However, there are other types as well, such as indices in Forex, bond indices, etc. The most popular Forex index is USDX (also known as DXY or DX), which is a measurement of the US dollar against six other international currencies: euro, Japanese yen, Pound sterling, Canadian dollar, Swedish krona, and Swiss franc.

-What are the most popular stock indices?
+The most popular stock indices

-- The Dow Jones Industrial Average
+Dow Jones Industrial Average (DJIA) (US)

-- The FTSE 100
+FTSE 100 Index (UK)

 What are indices in real-world trading?